 - 3. Select the File Type.
 Typically TV Caption or Web Caption Files. - 4.
 From the drop-down menu choose the type of file you want to export.

-5. Click Browse under Output File Name to choose a destination and create a name for the file.
+- 5. Click Browse under Output File Name to choose a destination and create a name for the file. - 6.
+Click Next.
+The dialog opens for the file type you selected.